deepak1556/enclose/index.md

 Yes.
 Because JavaScript code is transformed into native code at compile-time using
 [V8 internal compiler](https://github.com/v8/v8-git-mirror/blob/master/src/compiler.cc).
-Hence, your sources are simply not required to execute the box, and they are not packaged.
+Hence, your sources are not required to execute the box, and they are not packaged.

 No. Due to JavaScript dynamic nature, optimized native code is generated using information, collected at run-time.
-Without that run-time info EncloseJS can generate only "unoptimized" code, that runs about 2x slower, than optimized one.
+Without that run-time info EncloseJS can generate only "unoptimized" code.
+It runs about 2x slower, than optimized one.

 Also, io.js code is put inside the box
 (along with your code) to support all